 It is provided with a number of tappings.
 The starter is connected to one particular tapping to obtain the most suitable starting voltage.
-A double throw switch S is used to connect the auto transformer in the circuit for starting.
-When the handle H of the switch S in the START position.
-The primary of the auto transformer is connected to the supply line, and the motor is connected to the secondary of the auto transformer.
+A double-throw switch S is used to connect the autotransformer in the circuit for starting.
+When the handle H of the switch S is in the START position, the primary of the autotransformer is connected to the supply line, and the motor is connected to the secondary of the autotransformer.

 When the motor picks up the speed of about 80 percent of its rated value, the handle H is quickly moved to the RUN position.
-Thus, the auto transformer is disconnected from the circuit, and the motor is directly connected to the line and achieve its full rated voltage.
+Thus, the autotransformer is disconnected from the circuit, and the motor is directly connected to the line and achieves its full rated voltage.
 The handle is held in the RUN position by the under voltage relay.

 If the supply voltage fails or falls below a certain value, the handle is released and returns to the OFF position.
-Thermal overload relays provide the overload protection.
+Thermal overload relays provide overload protection whenever required.

-The figure (a) shown below shows the condition when the motor is directly switched on to lines and the figure (b) shows when the motor is started with the help of auto transformer.
+Figure (a) shown below represents the condition when the motor is directly switched on to lines and figure (b) shows when the motor is started with the help of an autotransformer.

 - Ze10 is the equivalent standstill impedance per phase of the motor referred to the stator side